Updated August 30, 2023

 Track and measure your progress

 Set goals for yourself.
 How many email addresses would you like to have collected in a month?
 After you’ve decided on a number, evaluate how you’re doing on hitting your list-building goals.
 If you’re not close to the number you thought, it may be time to revisit your strategy.
-Maybe you should test your landing page copy.
+Maybe you should test your teaser page copy.
 Perhaps the messaging isn’t resonating with visitors.

 See which channels and techniques are delivering the most email subscribers.
 If one seems to be a major driver of sign-ups, you may want to devote more energy there.
 Your time is valuable — don’t waste it on methods that aren’t bringing in results.